soapiestwaffles/s3-nuke/README.md

 ### s3-gen

-This tool was created for test s3-nuke.
+This tool was created mainly for testing s3-nuke.
 This tool will generate `num-buckets` number of buckets, each containing `num-objects` number of objects (containing random data), with `num-versions` number of versions.
 If `num-versions` < 2, s3-gen will create the buckets with versioning disabled.

 #### Running s3-gen